 "Yeah.
 I mean, she's in the hospital, but she's not hurt that bad.
 More scared than anything.
 She said it was some kind of animal.
 Like a wolf, she said.
 The police are calling it another wild dog attack."

-“Like with the kind who got mauled in the Tenderloin two weeks ago."
+“Like with the kid who got mauled in the Tenderloin two weeks ago."

-Andrea got up and turned away.
-She felt sick again.
+Andrea felt sick again.
 Leila put a hand on her shoulder.

 "Hey, don't go," Leila said.
 "I'm sorry about all that.
 We aren't supposed to talk about it with the customers.
 Why don't we —"